 I made several changes to the look of this site to make it more interesting and better organized.
 It is also easier to share my blog postings on social media.
 Soon, I will begin posting interesting topics on a regular basis.
-Upcoming tutorials on setting up a blog, choosing a hosting service, using the best themes, finding beautiful fonts and how to monetize your blog.
+Go to my tutorial on setting up a blog for wealth, choosing a hosting service, using the best themes, finding beautiful fonts and how to monetize your blog.
 Topics in the works include: my latest tools, strange figs, greenhouses, cancer-free weed killer spray, and natural indoor pest removal.
 I may later include tutorials for new fig tree gardeners in USDA zone 7A or perhaps an online classroom experience.

 Recent technical changes for this new home

 A real emailing service called MailChimp that is recognized world-wide and does not spew out spam like a bursting volcano.
 I know, I hate that spam just as much as you do.
 This service has a strict anti-spam policy that I like.
 I have chosen not to include images in the emails that you receive, because sometimes it simply opens quickly and doesn’t eat up your email storage.
 Continuing with the direction that my fig hobby began, this is going to be a natural journey and I’m looking forward to sharing it with you.

 Spread the love of this beautiful home